Ernest C. Drury: Fall from power

+Legacy

+In the aftermath of their electoral defeat, the reputation of Drury's government was harmed by the Ontario Bond Scandal that resulted in Provincial Treasurer Peter Smith being jailed.

+The people of Ontario quickly consigned Drury's ministry to oblivion; the short-lived premiership, if remembered at all, is considered largely inconsequential.

+Charles M. Johnston summarised the Drury ministry thusly: "It was the perceived values and standards of a Victorian yesterday that Drury and his colleagues soght to entrench through the actions of their government."

 Later life

 Drury retired from politics but later ran as a federal candidate.
 Unlike many other members of the UFO, he never joined either the Liberal Party of Canada or the Co-operative Commonwealth Federation.

 Drury was active with the Progressive Party of Canada following the demise of his provincial government.
 He ran as a Progressive candidate in Simcoe North in the 1925 Canadian federal election, 1926 and 1930 federal elections but was defeated by Conservative candidates by margins of 600, 200 and 800 votes respectively.

 Local government

-In 1934, he was appointed sheriff and registrar of Simcoe County, a position which he held until 1959.
+In 1934, he was appointed sheriff and registrar of Simcoe County, a position which he held until 1959, when he retired as an octogenarian.
 A portrait of Drury is still displayed prominently at the local courthouse in Barrie.

 Writings

 He wrote for magazines such as Maclean's and also wrote two local histories of Simcoe County.
 He did not write his memoirs until 1966.

 In June 2019, the city of Barrie published a poem of Drury’s entitled An Ode to Freedom in Canada along with interviews with his descendants on a website called Barrie Today.com.

 Drury remained interested in political matters.
 During the debate on whether or not Canada should install American-operated nuclear-tipped Bomarc missiles in the 1960s, Drury wrote "the next government of Canada... should refuse to accept nuclear arms.
 The whole nuclear program of the United States is dangerous."